 Price Breakdown: Restaurants, Groceries, and Utilities

-Eating out in Trinidad and Tobago is affordable—prices range from cheap meals to modestly priced dinners for two.
+Eating out in Trinidad and Tobago is affordable, with prices ranging from cheap street meals to modestly priced sit-down dinners.

-For groceries, expect milk at $2.42 per liter, a 0.5 kg loaf of bread for $2.34, and a dozen eggs around $4.51—use these staples to model weekly spending.
+For groceries, expect to pay around $2.42 per liter of milk, $2.34 for a 0.5 kg loaf of bread, and about $4.51 for a dozen eggs.
+Use these staples to model your weekly food budget.

-Monthly utilities for a single person average $44.20, covering electricity and water; household utilities run about $56.92 on average.
+Monthly utilities for a single person average $44.20, covering electricity and water.
+For a full household, utilities average about $56.92 per month.

-You can control food and utilities costs by choosing local markets, cooking at home, and monitoring energy use.
+You can keep food and utility costs down by shopping at local markets, cooking at home, and watching your energy use.

 Housing Costs and Rent by City

-Because location drives price, expect to pay around $549 for a 1‑bedroom in a city center and about $365 for a cheaper unit outside central areas.
+Location drives price in Trinidad and Tobago.
+Expect to pay around $549 for a one-bedroom in a city center, and about $365 for a unit outside central areas.

-You’ll find housing costs vary by city: Port of Spain sits at the higher end, while smaller towns and outskirts offer savings.
-Prices for Trinidad are pushed up in tourist and scenic zones, so factor that into your search.
+Port of Spain sits at the higher end of the market.
+Smaller towns and the outskirts of larger cities offer real savings.
+Prices in tourist and scenic areas are pushed up further, so factor that in when searching.

-If you plan to buy, current mortgage rates average about 5.38% for a 20-year term, which affects monthly carrying costs and affordability.
+If you plan to buy, current mortgage rates average between 6% and 8% for a 20-year term, which has a meaningful impact on monthly carrying costs.

 - Port of Spain: premium city-center rents and limited inventory.